EmmaDev-1/Pokedex/README.md

 ##Version Control

 This project uses Git for version control.
-You can find the repository on GitHub:
+You can find the repository on GitHub: [My Repositories](https://github.com/EmmaDev-1?tab=repositories)

 ##Contributing